 Why did you move to Beaumont, Texas from Palo, Iowa?

 Why did you never become a nurse when that was your heart’s desire?

-This third type of question can give you facts or stories depending on where the interviewee wants to take you.
+This third type of question can give you facts or stories depending on where your relative wants to take you.
 These open-ended questions often start with “Tell me about…”